This post was last updated on October 6th, 2020 at 12:16 pm

 While arrests.org lacks sufficient information about the site’s intentions, owners, or courses of action, this brief statement speaks volumes.

-Many sites like arrests.org claim to perform a public service by “informing the public” about background information of citizens.
+Many sites like arrests.org claim to perform a public service by “informing the public” about the background information of citizens.
 However, the statements found on the site strongly suggest that the site is all about entertainment value.

 Users are able to tag and search mugshots based on the following criteria: